TinghaoGuo/Network-Analysis-of-Design-Automation-Literature/README.md

 -------------------------------------------------------------------------------
 Description:

-This toolbox consists of XXX (edited by Tinghao later)
+This toolbox consists of python and R code for performing network analysis of Design Automation Conference literature.
+- Co-authorship analysis
+- Citation analysis
+- Topic relatoin using correlation matrix and assocation rule learning

 -------------------------------------------------------------------------------
 Requirements: